rafaelcn/jvm/README.md

     --debug 		- enables the debug mode that shows more information --execute <class file>	- executes a class file --inform  <class file>	- shows information about the class file

+# documentation

+We use doxygen to generate our documentation and you can do it by using the following command:

+`doxygen documentation.conf`